tgfrerer/island/README.md

 On Arch Linux, I recommend installing the following packages via
 pacman: `shaderc vulkan-devel ninja cmake`.

-## Experimental Windows 10 support

-Island can compile and run natively on Microsoft Windows - with some caveats.
-Progress of the Windows port and Windows-specific build instructions etc. are tracked in a [separate readme][readme-win].

 ## Building an Island project